Health Matters

 GERD ‘s condition is often overlooked and its symptoms are often misinterpreted.

-The classic and most common symptom of GERD is heartburn.
+The classic and most common symptoms of GERD are heartburn and regurgitation.
 Heartburn is a burning sensation in the chest, radiating toward the mouth, as a result of acid reflux into the esophagus.
-Notably, GERD is a common cause of non-cardiac chest pain (3).
+Notably, GERD is a common cause of non-cardiac chest pain.
+Other symptoms of GERD may include chest pain, sore throat, voice hoarseness, cough, or a sense of a lump in the throat.

 Furthermore, acid reflux may trigger bronchospasm, which can exacerbate underlying asthma, thereby leading to cough, dyspnea, and wheezing.
-Some GERD patients may also experience chronic nausea and vomiting (3).
+Some GERD patients may also experience chronic nausea and vomiting.

 Complications